-Because Nicole suffered from severe periodontal disease, it was important for us to gain a second opinion from a periodontist whose recommendations were then discussed and agreed upon with her.
+Because Nicole suffered from a severe periodontal disease, it was important for us to gain a second opinion from a periodontist whose recommendations were then discussed and agreed upon with her.

-What we learned from the subsequent report from the periodontist was that the prognosis of her 4 upper and 4 lower incisor teeth was hopeless, and that the only treatment for these teeth that would benefit Nicole was extraction.
+What we learned from the subsequent report from the periodontist was that the prognosis of her 4 upper and 4 lower incisor teeth was hopeless and that the only treatment for these teeth that would benefit Nicole was extraction.

 With Nicole’s consent, Dr Joffe safely extracted her upper and lower incisors, after which an immediate upper and lower partial denture (plate) was fitted.
 To ensure her confidence and self-esteem, Dr Joffe made sure that at no point was Nicole left without front teeth.

 The partial dentures (as seen above) that we fitted were only a short to medium term solution, and Nicole found them bulky and sometimes uncomfortable.
 They also did not help her gum tissue or remaining teeth, as food debris and plaque would often become trapped under them.
-Nicole therefore decided to seek a better and healthier long term solution.
+Nicole, therefore, decided to seek a better and healthier long-term solution.

 In 2012, Nicole decided she would prefer dental implants as a substitute for her missing teeth.
-After consulting with her and discussing her decision in great detail, 4 dental implants (2 upper and 2 lower) were placed at the position of the lateral incisor teeth.
+After consulting with her and discussing her decision in great detail, 4 dental implants (2 uppers and 2 lower) were placed at the position of the lateral incisor teeth.

 After 4-6 months the implants fused with the bone, offering a durable and strong tooth root alternative, and soon thereafter the upper and lower porcelain bridges were fitted onto the implants – completing her smile.

-Nicole finally had a long term solution to her dental problems.
+Nicole finally had a long-term solution to her dental problems.
 Her new teeth are now comfortable and feel the same as her natural teeth.
 She can smile with confidence, bite into an apple without pain and her food tastes better without the denture and active gum disease.

 Type 1 Diabetes is a disease which results in the body destroying its own insulin-producing cells in the pancreas.
 The pancreas is then not able to produce insulin.
 People with this condition require daily insulin therapy to survive.
-Currently this requires injections, but newer modalities are currently being researched and tested.
+Currently, this requires injections, but newer modalities are currently being researched and tested.

-The long term complications of diabetes are largely related to changes in large and small blood vessels which increase the risk of:
+The long-term complications of diabetes are largely related to changes in large and small blood vessels which increase the risk of: